September 2024 - August 2025

 Optional courses allow our students to deepen their expertise in a particular issue such as armed non state actors in international law, the conduct of hostilities, enforced disappearances or the Islamic law of armed conflict.
 Places in the optional courses are limited to 20 in order to guarantee the quality of exchanges and discussions.

 Our LLM students have the opportunity, during Spring Semester, to acquire first-hand professional experience via internships with Geneva-based humanitarian and human rights actors.

-As part of the curriculum, our LLM students can participate in two moot courts – the prestigious Jean-Pictet Competition on IHL and the Nuremberg Moot Court – as well as in public pleadings on specific conflict situations.
+As part of the curriculum, our LLM students can participate in the prestigious Jean-Pictet Competition on IHL as well as in public pleadings on specific conflict situations.

 Our LLM promotes academic excellence and independent critical thinking.
 One of its core outputs is an LLM paper on a specific issue addressed by the programme and written under the guidance of a faculty member.

 In Spring Semester, LLM students go on a study trip to learn about leading institutions and organizations active in the field of IHL and human rights.